telerik/xaml-docs/controls/touchmanager/gestures/creating-custom-gesture.md

 		End Sub
 	End Class

-Here is an example for using the GestureExtensions class and adding a logic that is executed when two finger tap gesture is activated:
+Here is an example for using the GestureExtensions class and adding logic that is executed when the two-finger tap gesture is activated:

-#### __[C#] Example 11: Associating the gesture recognizer with an UIElement__
+#### __[C#] Example 11: Associating the gesture recognizer with a UIElement__
 	public partial class Example : UserControl
 	{
 		static Example()